5c077/exRNA-NF/README.md

 ## Requirements

-This pipeline uses minimal custom dependencies to maximize portability and speed of deployment.
+This pipeline uses minimal dependencies to maximize portability and speed of deployment.

 ### Software dependencies